Bone plates are used in internal fixation of fractures. The plate is fixed to the bone by application of screws on both

 When the plate is used to achieve compression in addition to fixation of a fracture, it is said to be used in compression mode.
 This mode is used on transverse and oblique fractures

 In this type of plating, a lag screw is used to neutralize bending, shear and rotational forces.
 The aim of this type of plating is not to achieve compression [This has already been achieved by the lag screw.]

 This kind of plating is also used as an adjunct where screws are used alone in long bones an accurate reconstruction with interfragmentary compression can be achieved, but screws are not particularly strong in resisting bending or twisting forces.
-Addition of a plate provides further resistance to such forces.
+The addition of a plate provides further resistance to such forces.

 The fibular fracture commonly seen in ankle injuries is often fixed with lag screws protected by a neutralization plate.

 The plate is put on the tensile surface of the bone but it is not prebent. [see below for prebending]

 A buttress is an architectural structure built against or projecting from a wall which serves to support or reinforce the wall.

 A buttress plate is used to prevent a collapse in fracture patterns which are unstable under compressive forces.

 A buttress plate is very thin as compared to compression plate and is mostly applied on the compressive surface of the bone.